Skip to main content

 6. How do I get started using E-Bill?

-Your firm's Super Account Administrator (SAA) must grant you appropriate entitlements in the User Administration section of Firm Gateway.
-If you do not know who is your firm's SAA, please contact the FINRA Support Center at (301) 590-6500.
+Your firm's Super Account Administrator (SAA) must grant you appropriate entitlements in the User Administration section of FINRA Gateway.
+If you do not know who your firm's SAA is, please contact the FINRA Support Center at (301) 590-6500.

 7. What entitlements are needed for E-Bill tasks?

-• Read-Only FINRA Flex-Funding Account entitlement allows users to view transaction details of the firm's Flex-Funding Account and associated Flex-Funding Alerts.
+• Read-Only FINRA Flex-Funding Account: allows users to view transaction details of the firm's Flex-Funding Account and associated Flex-Funding Alerts.

-• FINRA Flex-Funding Account entitlement allows users to add funds to the firm's Flex-Funding Account, pay registration-related fees, request refund checks from a Flex-funding account, view transaction details of a Flex-Funding Account and associated Flex-Funding Alerts.
+• FINRA Flex-Funding Account: allows users to add funds to the firm's Flex-Funding Account, pay registration-related fees, request refund checks from the Flex-funding account, view Flex-Funding Account transaction details and associated Flex-Funding Alerts.

-• Reallocation entitlement allows users to pay outstanding renewal assessments and invoices by using funds from the firm's Flex-Funding account.
-They can also transfer funds to a Flex-Funding Account(s) of affiliate firm(s).
+• Reallocation: allows users to pay outstanding renewal assessments and invoices by using funds from the firm's Flex-Funding Account.
+The user can also transfer funds to a Flex-Funding Account(s) of affiliate firm(s).

-• Read-Only Renewal entitlement allows users to view transaction details of the firm's Renewal and associated Renewal Alerts.
+• Read-Only Renewal: allows users to view transaction details of the firm's Renewal and associated Renewal Alerts.

-• Renewal entitlement allows users with this privilege to pay outstanding renewal assessments, view transaction details of a final Renewal assessment and associated Renewal Alerts.
+• Renewal: allows users with this privilege to pay outstanding renewal assessments, view transaction details of a final Renewal assessment and associated Renewal Alerts.

-• Invoices entitlement allows users with this privilege to view and pay outstanding Invoices.
+• Invoices: allows users with this privilege to view and pay outstanding Invoices.

 Flex-Funding Account